 DFRs have generally three types of recording mechanism:

 - Low-speed disturbance recording that is used to capture both long-term and short-term disturbances.
-In this recording type, the DFR records calculated parameters at relative high sampling rate (1-10 waveform cycles)
+In this recording type, the DFR records calculated parameters at a relative high sampling rate (1 – 10 waveform cycles).

 - Steady-state recording that is used to capture min, max and average values of calculated parameters such harmonics at relatively low time resolution.

 - Events that the DFR calculates from its input signals.

 - Digital signals triggered by the protection equipment.

 A DFR with a continuous waveform recording simplifies the installation process and ensures data availability for any event in the grid.

 Modern digital relays often include the DFR function.
 The main differences between a relay with the DFR function and a separate DFR device are as follows:

 - Sampling rate, which is usually higher for the DFR device.